-In this tutorial we will show you how to install Lyricfier on your Ubuntu 16.04 LTS.
-For those of you who didn’t know, Lyricfier is an electron app that communicates with Spotify Desktop Client to get the current song and then looks for a matching lyric scraping the web.
+In this tutorial, we will show you how to install Lyricfier on your Ubuntu 16.04 LTS.
+For those of you who didn’t know, Lyricfier is an electron app that communicates with the Spotify Desktop Client to get the current song and then looks for a matching lyric by scraping the web.

 Install Lyricfier on Ubuntu 16.04 LTS